CONNICK, DISTRICT ATTORNEY, ET AL. v. THOMPSON

 It is so ordered.

-with whom Justice Alito joins, concurring.
+JUSTICE SCALIA, with whom JUSTICE ALITO joins, concurring.

 I join the Court‘s opinion in full.
 I write separately only to address several aspects of the dissent.

-1. The dissent’s lengthy excavation of the trial record is a puzzling exertion.
-The question presented for our review is whether a municipality is hable for a single Brady violation by one of its prosecutors, even though no pattern or practice of prior violations put the municipality on notice of a need for specific training that would have prevented it.
+1. The dissent‘s lengthy excavation of the trial record is a puzzling exertion.
+The question presented for our review is whether a municipality is liable for a single Brady violation by one of its prosecutors, even though no pattern or practice of prior violations put the municipality on notice of a need for specific training that would have prevented it.
 See Brady v.
 Maryland, 373 U. S. 83 (1963).
-That question is a legal one: whether a Brady violation presents one of those rare circumstances we hypothesized in Canton’s footnote 10, in which the need for training in constitutional requirements is so obvious ex ante that the municipality’s failure to provide that training amounts to deliberate indifference to constitutional violations.
+That question is a legal one: whether a Brady violation presents one of those rare circumstances we hypothesized in Canton‘s footnote 10, in which the need for training in constitutional requirements is so obvious ex ante that the municipality‘s failure to provide that training amounts to deliberate indifference to constitutional violations.
 See Canton v.
 Harris, 489 U. S. 378, 390, n.
 10 (1989).

 The dissent defers consideration of this question until the twenty-third page of its opinion.
-It first devotes considerable space to allegations that Connick’s prosecutors misunderstood Brady when asked about it at trial, see post, at 93-95 (opinion of Ginsburg, J.), and to supposed gaps in the
+It first devotes considerable space to allegations that Connick‘s prosecutors misunderstood Brady when asked about it at trial, see post, at 93-95 (opinion of GINSBURG, J.), and to supposed gaps in the

 “First: The District Attorney was certain that prosecutors would confront the situation where they would have to decide which evidence was required by the constitution to be provided to an accused[;]